database-design-assignments/contemporary-issues-catherinebenge/README.md

-# Contemporary Issues In Data
+#Contemporary Issues In Data

-Welcome!
-Your writing assignment will be in this file.
-See [the instructions](./instructions.md) for more details.
+####Authored by Catherine Benge
+Hi!
+This is a test.
+Content coming soon :)